vishalraj247/CoAuthorViz_Dashboard/README.md

 # Co-Authorship Visualization (CoAuthorViz) with GPT-3

-This repository contains the work done during my internship under Dr. Shibani Antonette at University of Technology Sydney.
+This repository contains the work done during my internship under Dr. Shibani Antonette at the University of Technology Sydney.
 The project involves the analysis of keystroke data of writers co-authorship with GPT-3 and visualising the results.
+Here, I delved into user interactions with GPT-3, employing data visualization and clustering to uncover behavioural patterns.
+I created dashboards to distil complex insights, enhancing AI content generation.
+My work culminated in presentations to diverse audiences, highlighting AI's influence on user experience.

 ## Project Overview